keytrap-x86/NugetPackageUpdater/readme.md

 Usage :

-1. Place the NugetPackageUpdater.exe in the root of your project (where are your .npkg e.g: MyPackage.1.0.1.npg)
+1. Place the *NugetPackageUpdater.exe* in the root of your project (where are your .npkg e.g: MyPackage.1.0.1.npkg)
 2. Call the exe `NugetPackageUpdater.exe --current MyPackage.1.0.1.npg --new MyPackage.1.0.2.npg --ignored-extensions "xml,pdb"`

 The `-i or --ignored-extensions` argument is optional

 Behind the scenes :

-It will first extract MyPackage.1.0.1.npg in {root}\Releases\MyPackage.1.0.1.npg It will find the lib directory and clear it
+- It will first extract *MyPackage.1.0.1.npg* in {root}\Releases\MyPackage.1.0.1.npg
+- It will find the lib directory and clear it
-It fetches all files from {root}\bin\Releases (except file having an ignored extension) and copies them back to {root}\Releases\MyPackage.1.0.1.npg
+- It fetches all files from {root}\bin\Releases (except file having an ignored extension) and copies them back to {root}\Releases\MyPackage.1.0.1.npg
-It updates the .nuspec file with the new version of the package Zips the {root}\Releases\MyPackage.1.0.1.npg to {root}\MyPackage.1.0.2.npkg
+- It updates the .nuspec file with the new version of the package
+- It zips the {root}\Releases\MyPackage.1.0.1.npg to {root}\MyPackage.1.0.2.npkg

 And you're ready to releasify with Squirrel